 Economics & Business Law Background

-With an economics and business law background, Brian helps our personal injury clients prove their economic losses.
-Good news for injured business owners and professionals.
+With an economics and business law background, Brian helps our personal injury clients prove their economic losses which is good news for injured business owners and professionals.
 But Brian is not just a numbers guy by any means.
-We’ve seen him single handedly take on insurance companies in wrongful death trials – and win.
-He loves jury trials – something about “common sense” and “ordinary people always getting it right”.
-He hasn’t lost a jury trial yet but he has lost several pounds during each trial.
+We’ve seen him single-handedly take on insurance companies in wrongful death trials – and win.
+He loves jury trials – something about “common sense” and “ordinary people always getting it right.”
+He hasn’t lost a jury trial yet, but he has lost several pounds during each trial.
 It’s a lot of work.
 Luckily he runs and cycles to work to keep up his stamina for longer trials.
 He also has a standing desk at the office.

 Outside the courtroom, Brian likes to keep his business law skills sharp too.
-He says the two areas of law are complimentary.
-Like when you need to prove the impact of an injury on business profits.
-Or when learning to draft airtight contracts by seeing one ripped to shreds in court.
+He says the two areas of law are complimentary, like when you need to prove the impact of an injury on business profits, or when learning to draft airtight contracts by seeing one ripped to shreds in court.
 Strong advocacy and communication skills are vital to both.
-That explains why, after forming a personal injury law firm with his law partner, John McKiggan, Brian continues to represent a select number of business owners and professionals many of whom have been clients for over 20 years.
+That explains why, after forming a personal injury law firm with his law partner, John McKiggan, Brian continues to represent a select number of business owners and professionals, many of whom have been clients for over 20 years.
 Brian stays with clients through thick and thin and has overseen the purchase and sale of multiple businesses.
-With the utmost respect and admiration for entrepreneurs, Brian even partners with some clients providing start-up and early-stage legal services in exchange for equity in their business.
+With the utmost respect and admiration for entrepreneurs, Brian even partners with some clients by providing start-up and early-stage legal services in exchange for equity in their business.

 Brian graduated from Dalhousie Law School in Halifax, Nova Scotia in 1988.
 Prior to law school, Brian attended Saint Francis Xavier University where he earned recognition for academic excellence while pursuing a Bachelor of Arts with Honours in Economics and was elected to both the University Senate and Board of Governors.